sap-tutorials/Tutorials/tutorials/btp-cockpit-setup/btp-cockpit-setup.md

 [ACCORDION-BEGIN [Step 2: ](Which to choose?)]

-Some services are available to try out for free in both free-tier and a trial account, some are available free only in free trial, and some are only available with a paid license.
+Some services are available to try out for free in both free tier and a trial account, some are available free only in trial, and some are only available with a paid license.

-- If a service is available in both free tier and free trial, which should you choose?
-The decision may come down to whether your focus is on personal learning (free trial) or a more formal company-sponsored project (free tier).
+- If a service is available in both free tier and trial, which should you choose?
+The decision may come down to whether your focus is on personal learning (trial) or a more formal company-sponsored project (free tier).
 Both approaches are available to you, and most existing SAP enablement content and code samples will run on both, too.

 - For tutorials with services not yet on free tier, you can still use a free trial account.